A Brief History of Poetry Northwest

 In one sense, the mission of Poetry Northwest remains what it has been for more than five decades — to give place and attention to each poem we publish, to serve as a gateway for emerging writers, to represent our vital corner of the continent to a broader audience, and to attract and sustain readers with the promise of discovery.
 To do this effectively in the digital age, we have expanded the kind of material we publish, and now include book reviews, essays on poetics and other cultural explorations, and visual arts features, both in print and online.

-With support from The Kinsman Foundation, The Greater Everett Community Foundation’s Robyn Johnson Poetry Fund, and the NEA, among others, we are continuing to build out the website, with plans to add new audio, podcast, and video features in the near future.
+With support from The Kinsman Foundation, The Greater Everett Community Foundation’s Robyn Johnson Poetry Fund, and the NEA, among others, we are continuing to build out the website, including plans to make the full archive of the magazine’s first series available.
 We are interested in the ways that poetry intersects with and informs (or is informed by) the other arts and sciences, the way that poetry has adapted to new technologies and modes of composition and distribution, the role that poetry can play in restoring sanity, nuance, and balance to civic discourse.
 At the root of our vision, though, is the poem itself — its unique and special propensity for binding together the varieties of experience in words, form and feeling.

 As Carolyn Kizer once noted, “We shall continue to encourage the young and the inexperienced, the neglected mature, and the rough major talents and the fragile minor ones.”
 Indeed, we remain as committed as we were in 1959 to publishing the best poetry we can find, to expanding the public role and private scope of poetry in ways both innovative and traditional, as a practical art, as well as a clear and necessary dialogue in a world overrun with noise.
 “Above all,” Craft wrote in his inaugural issue (Spring 2010), “we’re on the lookout for poems that offer an experience, palpable or possible, of being in the world, poems that articulate a biography of imagination, that revel in slow time, deep time, upend-able sense.”
 For writers and readers everywhere, Poetry Northwest remains a dependable source of illumination.

-Read an interview with Kevin Craft in Poets & Writers, here.
+Read an interview with former Editor, and current Executive Editor, Kevin Craft in Poets & Writers, here.